fedegr0x/whcnc/README.md

 * Daemonic Forge needs Blood Of The Fallen
 * Pestilent flesh Nurgle - kill beast armies 4
 * Offerings Khorne + Vessel Tzeentch + Amulet Slaanesh - kill empier armies 4, vanquish foe 5+
 * Regs are in store 20 warp per 1 unit.
-So it takes quick a nifty 30000 warp to upgrate you demons if you don't get any drops.
+So it takes quite a nifty 30000 warp to upgrate you demons if you don't get any drops.
 Each level increase by 5.
 Best case you get them from spoils.

 ## Gathering
 * Try to get an working camp or war camp on some distant high level territory as far away from othe pips!